AnmolDh-Archive/Flap-n-Fly/README.md

 ## Acknowledgments

-- This project was created with the help of [W3Schools](https://w3schools.com/).
+- Created with the help of [W3Schools](https://w3schools.com/).
+- Created as a part of my coursework in the first year of my degree.

 ## License